 Before the introduction of these new rules, contractors themselves were in charge of self-certifying their IR35 status.

 What if you are caught by IR35?

-If your contract is caught by IR35, you will draw most of your income in the form of a deemed payment, together with a 5% ‘expense allowance’ to cover things like insurance and pension contributions.
+If your contract is caught by IR35, you will draw most of your income in the form of a deemed payment; if your client is a ‘small business’, you can claim a 5% ‘expense allowance’ to cover the administrative costs of running your company.

-Although you may still be better off contracting via a limited company under IR35 (by using the Flat Rate VAT scheme for example), many contractors caught by the rules join umbrella companies for a hassle-free way to contract.
+Although you may still be better off contracting via a limited company under IR35, many contractors caught by the rules join umbrella companies for a hassle-free way to contract.

 You might consider taking out IR35 insurance just in case you need professional representation following an HMRC status review.
-This type of cover should not set you back more than £100-£150 per year.
+Annual cover costs as little as £99 per year.